shadowplay1/test/docs/general/examples.md

     )
 }

-// Subtract the money from currency balance on the guild if (command == prefix + 'currencySubtract') {
+// Subtract the money from currency balance in the guild if (command == prefix + 'currencySubtract') {
     const [userID, amount] = args
     const guild = eco.guilds.get(message.guild.id)